 Women who have several risk factors for thrombosis will also be at risk even if they have not had a clot before.
 This risk is particularly high after delivery and especially if the delivery is by Caesarean section.
-The risk factors for thrombosis after a Caesarean section include:
+The risk factors include:

-- if the mother is over 35;
+- if the mother is over 35

-- being overweight;
+- being overweight

-- having an emergency Caesarean;
+- having an emergency Caesarean

-- not being able to move around for several days before delivery;
+- not being able to move around for several days before delivery

-- medical conditions such as infection and paraplegia; and
+- medical conditions such as inflammation and infection

-- smoking.
+- smoking

-For some mothers with several risk factors, treatment to prevent thrombosis can be needed after a vaginal delivery or even during the pregnancy.
-Your doctor can tell you about the need for heparin injections after a Caesarean section, but getting up and about as soon as possible after the Caesarean can also reduce the risk of thrombosis.
+For some mothers with several risk factors, treatment to prevent thrombosis can be needed after a vaginal delivery or during the pregnancy.
+Your doctor can tell you about the need for LMWH injections.
+Getting up and about as soon as possible after the delivery can also reduce the risk of thrombosis.